New Year, New Start – and a great time to introduce a new allowance routine

 Make it fun and make it stick!

-- Whether it’s decorating a reward chart, setting challenges for yourself as well as the children or making sure everyone is involved in decisions about the best value lego… This will ensure that your children are fully engaged in the allowance process, which hopefully helps them get set up for 2021 and beyond ?
+- Whether it’s decorating a reward chart, setting challenges for yourself as well as the children or making sure everyone is involved in decisions about the best value Lego, pocket money can be both fun and educational.
+Add some sparkle, and it will ensure that your children are fully engaged in the pocket money process, which hopefully helps them get set up for the New Year and beyond.

 For more information on how best to use RoosterMoney for your allowance and chores routine, check out our feature pages here.